harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 to the shortage of bus drivers, most drivers have to work extremely long hours for very little pay.
 The average monthly salary of bus drivers in India is Rs.
 25000.
-Due to long work hours, drivers are often sleep deprived which becomes the cause of many road accidents.
+Due to long work hours, drivers are often sleep deprived, which becomes the cause of many road accidents.
 Accidents by buses accounted for 5.9% of the total number of road accidents in India in 2019.
 The vehicles are also very unreliable due to poor maintenance.